 MKE410 - Franchising in the US and Canada (3 cr.)

 Students learn about the evolution of franchising, different types of franchising, franchisor and franchisee obligations, government regulations and legal issues related to the franchise agreement, and are exposed to a comparative view of franchising in the US, Canada, and other parts of the world.
 (Spring).
 Prerequisite: MKE290.

 Determinants of human behavior that impinge on the individual's role as a consumer.
 Course covers models of consumer behavior, the decision making process, and the various social and psychological factors influencing these processes.
 (Fall).
 Prerequisite: MKE290.

 MKE422 - Business to Business Marketing (3 cr.)

 Concepts of marketing strategy applied to business-to-business marketing situations in the context of a dynamic global environment.
 Topics include marketing planning, market segmentation, buyer behavior and the marketing mix elements.
 (Fall/Spring).
 Prerequisites: MKE290.

 MKE442 - Selected Marketing Topics (3 cr.)

-Seminar offered occasionally covering advanced marketing topics of particular temporal interest: franchising in the U.S./Canada/Mexico, Latin American marketing, the creativity process in marketing, services marketing and direct marketing.
-(Fall/Spring).
+Seminar course offered occasionally covering advanced marketing topics of particular temporal interest.
+(Occasionally).
 Prerequisite: MKE290.